Breastfeeding during a painful procedure such as a heel-stick for newborn screening provides analgesia to infants.

 Other interventions as pain relief

-Other effective interventions include skin to skin contact, sugar water and/or sucking on a pacifier, and multisensory stimulation.
+Other effective interventions include skin to skin contact, sugar water and/or non-nutritive sucking on a pacifier, warmth, swaddling, multisensory stimulation, and acupuncture.

 Kandasamy Y, Smith R, Wright IM, Hartley L. Pain relief for premature infants during ophthalmology assessment.
 J AAPOS.
 2011;15(3):276-80.